The Art of Personalisation - Understanding your online visitors

 One way or the other, once you’ve recognized your different segments you can go one step further and create buyer personas by picturing the consumer in your target segment and going into further detail about why they act the way they do and what are the motivations behind their purchase.
 The more buyer personas you create and the more specific and close to the real user they are, the more in-depth knowledge you’ll have over your user and the better you’ll satisfy his needs and desires.

-Buyer personas are fictional representations or archetypes of individuals that help us internalize the ideal customer we are trying to attract and relate to them as real humans.
-When creating a buyer persona you are picturing your “best customer” in the target segment, and trying to gain more insight into their habits, attitudes, behaviors, and challenges they are facing, not to manipulate them, but to provide them with higher value.
-In order to do so, you’ll need to gather a big deal of information and introduce many different variables to deepen your understanding of their behavior.
+Buyer personas are fictional representations or archetypes of individuals that help us internalise the ideal customer we are trying to attract and relate to them as real humans.
+When creating a buyer persona you are picturing your “best customer” in the target segment, and trying to gain more insight into their habits, attitudes, behaviours, and challenges they are facing, not to manipulate them, but to provide them with higher value.
+In order to do so, you’ll need to gather a big deal of information and introduce many different variables to deepen your understanding of their behaviour.